ejeschke/ginga/doc/manual/plugins_local/overlays.rst

 ========

 .. image:: figures/overlays-plugin.png
+   :width: 400px
    :align: center

-A plugin for generating color overlays representing under- and overexposure in the loaded image.
+A plugin for generating color overlays representing under- and over-exposure in the loaded image.

 .. note:: Overlays is a local plugin, and thus must be invoked
           separately for each channel in which you want to use it.
 If a new image is selected for the channel the overlays will be recalculated based on the current parameters with the new data.

 Usage